 Santa Fe police: Man, 31, in stable condition after shooting

-May 19—The Santa Fe Police Department is investigating a Wednesday afternoon shooting that wounded a 31-year-old man.
+May 19—The Santa Fe Police Department is investigating a Wednesday afternoon shooting that wounded a 31-year-old Santa Fe man.

 According to a news release the department sent out Wednesday evening, officers received reports at midafternoon of a male with at least one gunshot wound in the area of Cerrillos and Maez roads.